AlexPoltak/vrs_cvicenie_3/README.md

     - `center` - center of area
     - `radius` - radius of area
     - `previousIndexOfInterest` - When (previousIndexOfInterest is -1) ,checks if some trajectory point is in defined area</br>
-                                - When (previousIndexOfInterest is not -1) ,checks if some trajectory point is in defined area and whether is close to the previous one point (at previousIndexOfInterest)
+        &emsp;&emsp;&emsp;&emsp;- When (previousIndexOfInterest is not -1) ,checks if some trajectory point is in defined area and whether is close to the previous one point (at previousIndexOfInterest)
 ```js
 int MyMapControl::checkColisionWithCircle(QPoint center,double radius,int previousIndexOfInterest)
 ```